STAR Conditions & Expectations

 Summer fellowships for the 2019 STAR Program are expected to be approximately $6,000.
 The entire award will be allocated directly to the recipients as a living stipend only.
 External fellowships and disbursements are subject to policies governing the funding agency.

-Please review the Highlights of the 2018 STAR Program for important dates and events, as many events/classes are required for the program. *The 2019 list of events will be posted soon.
+Please review the Highlights of the 2019 STAR Program for important dates and events, as many events/classes are required for the program. *The 2019 list of events will be posted soon; the orientation will be on Saturday May 11.

 Submission of a STAR Program application indicates that a successful applicant agrees to all of the following “Conditions of Award:”